mswjs/msw/README.md

 ## Features

 - **Serverless**.
 Doesn't establish any servers, lives entirely in a browser;
 - **Deviation-free**.
-Request the same resources you would in production, and let MSW handle the mocking of the respective responses;
+Request the very same resources (urls) you would in production, and let MSW handle the mocking of the respective responses;
 - **Mocking as a tool**.
 Enable/disable/change mocking logic on runtime instantly without any compilations or rebuilds.
 Control the MSW lifecycle from your browser's DevTools.
 - **Essentials**.
-Emulate status codes, headers, delays, and more.
+Emulate status codes, headers, delays, and create custom response mocking functions.

 ## Motivation